VivekKumarMishra1301/Rat-In-a-Maze-Simulator/Readme.md

 Here's a step-by-step processfor initial setup and usage of Rat in the Maze Simulator:

-Open the Rat in the Maze Simulator:
+Open the Rat in the Maze Simulator.
-Navigate to the web application of the Rat in the Maze Simulator by accessing the provided URL.

-Specify the Maze Size:
+Specify the maze size using the input box.
-Upon opening the simulator, you will be presented with an input box to specify the size of the maze.
-Enter the desired size, indicating the number of rows and columns, and ensure that the input values are valid (e.g., positive integers).

-Create the Maze:
-After specifying the maze size, click on the "Create Maze" button.
-The simulator will generate a maze based on the provided dimensions, and all cells will initially appear green, indicating a clear path.

-Add Hindrances:
-To add hindrances or obstacles to the maze, simply click on any desired cell(s).
-Upon clicking, the respective cell(s) will turn red, indicating a blocked path.
-This feature allows you to customize the maze layout by adding obstacles for the rat to navigate around.

-Start the Simulation:
-Once you have set up the maze and added hindrances, click on the "Start" button to begin the simulation.
-The rat will start exploring the maze from the starting point and proceed towards finding the exit.
+Click on "Create Maze" to generate the maze.
+Cells in the maze initially appear green (no hindrances).
+Click on cells to add hindrances (turns them red).
+Click on "Start" to begin the simulation.

-Observe the Rat's Movements:
+Observe the rat's movements in real-time.
-During the simulation, the rat's movements will be visually displayed in real-time.
-You can observe each step it takes, including any backtracking, as it tries to find the optimal path to the maze's exit.
-The simulator will update the visualization with each move the rat makes.

-Pause and Resume the Simulation:
+Pause and resume the simulation as needed.
-If you wish to pause the simulation at any point, click on the "Pause" button.
-This will temporarily halt the rat's movements, allowing you to analyze the current state of the maze.
-To resume the simulation, click on the "Resume" button.

-Navigate through Simulation Steps:
+Navigate through simulation steps using controls.
-You can navigate through the simulation steps by using the provided controls, such as "Next Step" and "Previous Step" buttons.
-This allows you to manually step through the rat's movements and examine each stage of its path-finding process.

-Reset the Simulation:
-To start over or try a new configuration, click on the "Reset" button.
-This will clear the current maze and any hindrances added, allowing you to create a new maze or modify the existing one.
+Click on "Reset" to start over or modify the maze.